 Kate Daniels: Daniels has published four volumes of poetry–The White Wave, The Niobe Poems, Four Testimonies, and, in 2010, A Walk in Victoria’s Secret.
 The White Wave received the Agnes Lynch Starrett Prize for Poetry.
 Among her honors are a fellowship from what is now known as the Radcliffe Institute for Advanced Study, the James Dickey Prize for Poetry, the Louisiana Literature Prize for Poetry, and the 2011 Hanes Award for Poetry from the Fellowship of Southern Writers.
 Her poems, which have been anthologized in a number of publications, have appeared in journals such as American Poetry Review, Critical Quarterly, and the Southern Review.
 She has also edited a volume of poems by Muriel Rukeyser and co-edited the book Of Solitude and Silence: Writings on Robert Bly.
-She is Director of Creative Writing.
+She is Director of the Creative Writing Program.

-Tony Earley: Earley has written four books: two novels, Jim the Boy and The Blue Star, a short story collection, Here We Are in Paradise, and a collection of personal essays, Somehow Form a Family.
+Tony Earley: Earley has written four books: two novels, Jim the Boy and The Blue Star, two short story collections, Mr. Tall and Here We Are in Paradise, and a collection of personal essays, Somehow Form a Family.
 His work has appeared in such magazines as The New Yorker, Harper’s, Esquire and The Oxford American, and has been anthologized many times in The Best American Short Stories and New Stories from the South.
 Named by Granta as one of the twenty best young American novelists in 1997, and by the The New Yorker as one of twenty writers to watch in the twenty-first century in 1999, Earley has won a National Magazine Award for his short story “The Prophet from Jupiter” and the PEN Syndicated Fiction Award.
 He is a member of the Fellowship of Southern Writers.

 Peter Guralnick: Guralnick’s books include the prize-winning two-volume biography of Elvis Presley, Last Train to Memphis and Careless Love, which The New York Times Book Review characterized as “among the most ambitious and crucial biographical undertakings yet devoted to a major American figure of the second half of the twentieth century.”
 Other books include an acclaimed trilogy on American roots music listed by the Blues Hall of Fame as classics of blues literature, Sweet Soul Music, Lost Highway, and Feel Like Going Home; the biographical inquiry Searching for Robert Johnson; the novel, Nighthawk Blues; and, most recently, Dream Boogie: The Triumph of Sam Cooke.
 Guralnick is currently at work on a biography of Sam Phillips.

-Rick Hilles: Hilles is the author of Brother Salvage (winner of the 2005 Agnes Lynch Starrett Prize, and also named 2006 Poetry Book of the Year by ForeWord Magazine) and A Map of the Lost World (forthcoming, February 2012), listed as a “Top Pick” on Library Journal’s website; both books published by the University of Pittsburgh Press.
+Rick Hilles: Hilles is the author of Brother Salvage (winner of the 2005 Agnes Lynch Starrett Prize, and also named 2006 Poetry Book of the Year by ForeWord Magazine) and A Map of the Lost World (February 2012), listed as a “Top Pick” on Library Journal’s website; both books published by the University of Pittsburgh Press.
 Among his honors are a Whiting Writers’ Award, the Amy Lowell Poetry Traveling Scholarship, and fellowships from the Camargo Foundation (Cassis, France), the Stegner Program at Stanford, and the Institute for Creative Writing at U.W.—Madison.
 His work has appeared in Harper’s, Ploughshares, Poetry, The Nation, and The New Republic.

 Mark Jarman: Jarman has published ten volumes of poetry, including Iris (a book-length poem), Questions for Ecclesiastes, To the Green Man, and Epistles (a collection of prose poems).
 His new and selected poems, Bone Fires, was published in 2011 and won the 2011 Balcones Prize for poetry.
 Among his awards are a Guggenheim Fellowship, the Lenore Marshall/Nation Prize of the Academy of American Poets, and The Poets’ Prize.
 His poems have appeared in journals such as the American Poetry Review, The New Yorker, and The Atlantic Monthly.
 He is also the author of two collections of essays: The Secret of Poetry and Body and Soul: Essays on Poetry.